-AIM CURRENT GOOD PRACTICE Include established practice, and practice under development OBJECTIVES State short, medium and long-term objectives ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA 2.
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA 2.
 Improve and maintain access to the physical environment The environment is adapted to the needs of pupils as required.
-This includes: Ramps Corridor width Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchairaccessible height Annual walk round of premises carried out with Governors and Site Manager and issues then addressed: Interior and exterior of building DDA compliant (Disability Discrimination Act 1995) Wide corridors that are wheelchair accessible One disabled toilet/ hygiene suite.
+This includes: Ramps Corridor width Disabled parking bays Disabled toilets and changing facilities Library shelves at wheelchair- accessible height Annual walk round of premises carried out with Governors and Site Manager and issues then addressed: Interior and exterior of building DDA compliant (Disability Discrimination Act 1995) Wide corridors that are wheelchair accessible Disabled toilet/ hygiene suite.
 Wide doors and visual and auditory alarm and help cord.
-Specialist toilet with wash and dry facility Sloped access to building Hearing support equipment Writing slope Controlled exit buttons at wheelchair height Main exit, front of building, door will free release if fire alarm is armed Visual and auditory fire alarm Illuminated exit signs Emergency lighting in all rooms Disabled parking space provided close to main door SENDCO to investigate whether the school needs to put in place: Hearing loop in main reception area Foxdenton chair SENDCO Site Manager HT Ongoing The environment is adapted to the needs of pupils as required.
+Sloped access to building Hearing support equipment Writing slope Visual and auditory fire alarm Illuminated exit signs Emergency lighting in all rooms SENDCO Site Manager HT Ongoing The environment is adapted to the needs of pupils as required.

-3. Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to make sure information is accessible.
-This includes: Internal signage Large print resources Braille Induction loops Pictorial or symbolic representations Improve delivery of information to parents of pupils with a disability: - GDPR compliant Ensure School website provides information about the school Text messaging service to all parents Monthly newsletter from head teacher, available on website or hard copy printed New parent/ carer handbook created with consistent information and starter packs.
-Parents/ carer information leaflets available in reception/school website regarding: attendance, concerns, complaints and compliments Phone calls made in addition to important written information, for parents who are unable to read confidently EAL parents/ carers have access to members of staff who can speak additional language where possible SENDCO SBM Ongoing Parents of children with a disability will be well informed. -- --- --- --- --------------- --------- --
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA 3.
+Improve the delivery of information to pupils with a disability Our school uses a range of communication methods to make sure information is accessible.
+This includes: Internal signage Large print resources Pictorial or symbolic representations Improve delivery of information to parents of pupils with a disability: GDPR complaint Ensure School website provides information about the school Text messaging service to all parents Monthly newsletter from head teacher, available on website or hard copy printed New parent/ carer handbook created with consistent information and starter packs.
+Parents/ carer information leaflets available in reception/school website regarding: attendance, concerns, complaints and compliments Phone calls made in addition to important written information, for parents who are unable to read confidently SENCO SBM Ongoing Parents of children with a disability will be well informed.

-AIM CURRENT GOOD PRACTICE Include established practice, and practice under development OBJECTIVES State short, medium and long-term objectives ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Ensure that staff are well supported to organise/supply adaptations as necessary Adapted SATs materials will be applied for where required eg large print, coloured paper Coloured overlays, encouraged to wear prescription glasses and specialist Irlen Syndrome prescription glasses, coloured backgrounds on interactive whiteboards and buff coloured paper for dyslexic children Whiteboard objectives printed onto hard copy for children with poor working memory SENDCO Ongoing Pupils are better able to access information and thus make better academic progress.
+AIM CURRENT GOOD PRACTICE OBJECTIVES ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Implement use of visual timetable consistently across the school Ensure that staff are well supported to organise/supply adaptations as necessary Support all staff in creating and implementing a visual timetable Adapted SATs materials will be applied for where required eg large print, coloured paper Coloured overlays, coloured backgrounds on interactive whiteboards and buff coloured paper for dyslexic children Whiteboard objectives printed onto hard copy for children with poor working memory SENDCO Ongoing Pupils are better able to access information and thus make better academic progress.